samclifford/samclifford.io/_posts/2021-02-16-data-challenge.md

 theory into pre-lecture reading so that the synchronous learning sessions make better use of the time we have everyone together.
 I did enjoy the outcome of the practical exercise of making the best and worst graphs from the gapminder data.
-One group

 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">